BlockScience/SCF-GML-Contributions/GM-01/README.md

 Name										| Description
 ----										| ----
-Header									| Header containing the GM's Metadata [Check] Abstract								| A short description of the GM itself Motivation							| What is the basis behind publishing this GM?
+Header									| Header containing the GM's Metadata [Check] Abstract								| A short summary of the GM
+Motivation							| What is the "why" for publishing this GM?
-Specification						| Technical details about the GM Rationale								| Explains design choices in the Specification Implementation Path			| The current path towards an active module Copyright								| The GM's copyright license [Check - standardized for all?]
+Problem Statement				| Describes what an acceptable solution should look like Potential Applications	| Potential applications for the GM Copyright								| The GM's copyright license [Check - standardized for all?]

 ##### Header